4. Library Management System

 1. What are some of the best Java projects?

-2. Where can I find Java projects with source code?
+2. Whereββββββββββββββββ can I get Java projects with source code?

 3. What are some simple Java projects for beginners with source code?

-Simple Java projects for beginners with source code include a calculator, library management system, and Tic-Tac-Toe game.
+Simple Java projects for beginners with source code include a calculator, a library management system, and a Tic-Tac-Toe game.
 You can easily find the source code for these projects on GitHub.

 4. How can I build a Spring Boot project?

 To build a Spring Boot project, start by setting up Spring Boot using the Spring Initializr.
-You can then add dependencies such as web, database, and security to your project and start building applications like an e-commerce site or a task management system.
+You can then add dependencies for web, database, and security to your project and start building applications such as an e-commerce site or a task management system.